Troevski/frame_configurator/README.md

 ### `yarn start`

-Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Run yarn start to open the application at [http://localhost:3000] and view it in the browser.